 Postal Facts - U.S. Postal Service

 12 Social Responsibility.
 The Postal Service supports communities nationwide.
 These efforts include facilitating the nation’s largest one-day food drive, working with customers to prevent dog bites, educating customers on consumer protection, and delivering holiday magic to those in need.

 8 Retail giant.
-With more than 31,000 retail offices, the Postal Service has the nation's largest retail network — bigger than McDonald’s, Starbucks and Walmart combined, domestically.
+With more than 31,000 retail offices, the Postal Service has the nation's largest retail network — bigger than McDonald’s — bigger than Starbucks — bigger than Walmart.

 7 Global.
 The Postal Service processes and delivers 43 percent of the world's mail and is constantly innovating to make customer experiences better.

 5 Competition and collaboration.
 The Postal Service both competes and collaborates with the private sector.
 UPS and FedEx pay the Postal Service to deliver hundreds of millions of their ground packages, and USPS pays UPS and FedEx for air transportation.